millanbrankovic/ui-toolkit/README.md

 # UIToolKity

-## A Little Responsive UI ToolKit for starting a new project
+## A Small Responsive UI ToolKit for starting a new project

 My collection of small, responsive SCSS modular-based elements for use on any web project.
 It's a mobile first and Sass & Compass based UI ToolKit - semantically oriented - **NO CLASSES** such as `.row`, `.col`, `.columns`, `.large-4` or `.sm-4`.